 Matt.
 11:13, “For all the prophets and the Law prophesied until John."

 But, in Islam, Muhammad is a prophet in the Old Testament style since he claimed to be a prophet of God.
 However, in the New Testament, there aren't any prophets of that type.
 Instead, there are apostles of Jesus who wrote Scripture and, of course, performed miracles.
-Muhammad performed no miracles at all except, as Muslims claim, then he produced the Quran.
+Muhammad performed no miracles at all except, as Muslims claim, that he produced the Quran.
 But, the Quran is anything but a miracle from God.
 It is full of problems.

 Muhammad contradicted previous prophets